Frequently Asked Questions

 Can the filter sock tub flood if the sock gets clogged?

-Should the sock pores clog in an extreme situation; the water would just trickle over the top edge of the sock and continue through the system without causing a flood or shutting down the flow of the entire system.
+If the sock pores clog in an extreme situation, the water will trickle over the top edge of the sock and continue through the system without causing a flood or shutting down the flow of the system.
 This is a tremendous advantage to our sock tub vs a standard filter system.

 Back to Top